This classic Jerk chicken recipe is sweet, tangy, spicy, and hot!

 How to cook Jerk Chicken on the grill:

-This jerk chicken recipe tastes amazing on a charcoal grill to replicate the true Caribbean jerk flavor but is delicious on a gas grill or in the oven, if easier.
+This Jerk Chicken recipe tastes amazing on a charcoal grill, to replicate the true Caribbean jerk flavor, but it is delicious on a gas grill, or in the oven, if easier.

 - On a Charcoal Grill – heat coals to medium-hot, and use the “two-zone cooking” method, which means the charcoal is not directly beneath the chicken, but off to one side.
-Cook skin side down, for about 20 minutes, and then flip to the other side and cook an additional 20-minutes.
+Cook skin side down, for about 20 minutes, and then flip the chicken to the other side and cook an additional 20-minutes.

-- On a Gas Grill – heat to medium-heat – about 350°F, start cooking skin side down as with charcoal method and then flip halfway through.
+- On a Gas Grill – heat the grill to medium – about 350°F. Start cooking skin side down, the same as with the charcoal method, and then flip halfway through.

-- Baked Jerk Chicken in the oven – heat oven to 375°F. Line a baking sheet with foil and place a rack on the top of the baking sheet.
+- Baked Jerk Chicken in the Oven – heat the oven to 375°F. Line a baking sheet with foil and place a rack on the top of the baking sheet.
 Arrange chicken in a single layer on the baking rack and bake for about 45 minutes total.
 No need to flip the chicken over.

 Can I use boneless chicken?

 Yes, you can!
-But make sure you marinate for 6 hours or less, and the grill and baking time should be adjusted.
-If in doubt, always cook the chicken to an internal temperature of 165° F. Keep in mind boneless chicken always cooks faster than bone-in.
+But make sure you marinate the chicken for 6 hours or less.
+The grill and baking time should be adjusted since boneless chicken cooks faster.

 Try these fun side dishes with this Jerk chicken recipe: